dell/csm-docs/content/docs/deployment/helm/drivers/installation/powermax.md

    ```

 *Note:*
+- If you do not specify the `--helm-charts-version` flag, by default the `csi-install.sh` script will clone the version of the helm chart that is specified in the driver's [csi-install.sh](https://github.com/dell/csi-powermax/blob/main/dell-csi-helm-installer/csi-install.sh#L52) file.
+If you wish to install the driver using a different version of the helm chart, you need to include this flag.
+Also, remember to delete the `helm-charts` repository present in the `csi-powermax` directory if it was cloned before.
 - For detailed instructions on how to run the install scripts, see the readme document in the dell-csi-helm-installer folder.
 - There are a set of samples provided [here](#sample-values-file) to help you configure the driver with reverse proxy
 - This script also runs the verify.sh script in the same directory.
 You will be prompted to enter the credentials for each of the Kubernetes nodes.
 The `verify.sh` script needs the credentials to check if the iSCSI initiators have been configured on all nodes.
 You can also skip the verification step by specifying the `--skip-verify-node` option